CoEDL/elpiscloud/docs/contributing.md

 git checkout my_new_branch
 ```

-If there are no conflicts, and after running the tests, all seems well at the inn,
+If there are no merge conflicts, and the tests are still passing,
-its time to proceed.
+it's time to proceed.

-### Forking (general contributors)
+### Forking (Public Contributors)

+If you're not part of the CoEDL organisation on Github, you won't have push
+access to the elpiscloud repository, and therefore won't be able to push your
+branch directly to the remote before you make a Pull Request.

+Instead, what public contributors will have to do is make a _fork_ of the repo
+(which can be thought of as a copy of the entire project),
+and then make the PR from a forked branch to the main branch on the original
+repository.

+The steps to do so are provided below:

 First, navigate to the [elpiscloud github repo](https://github.com/CoEDL/elpiscloud)
 and click the fork button at the top right of the screen.